 - September 2018: Formal consultation on the plans.

 - June 2019 - June 2020: Physical works.

 - June 2020: Work with the communities to help them understand the changes and to encourage more walking, especially around schools.

 How we selected the communities

-We have used a thorough investigation process to select communities.
+We used a thorough investigation process to select communities.
 The process looked at a large range of factors including:

 - The location of schools.

 - The location of community facilities like train stations and town centres, and the potential to get more people traveling around on foot between them.